JosiahFrancis/J-JTriniIslandTreats/README.md

 3. Fill in the form:
    - Date of sale
    - Item name (e.g., "Snow Ice Cup", "Tropical Smoothie")
+   - **Optional**: Link to inventory item (automatically reduces stock)
    - Quantity sold
    - Price per unit
 4. Click "Add Sale" to save
+5. **Note**: Sales are paginated - you'll see 10 per page.
+Use the pagination controls at the bottom to navigate.

 ### 💸 **Recording Expenses**